MrBrok824/python-phonebook/README.md

 - When you add an entry it gets added to a SQLite database
 - When you view all entries it gets them from a SQLite database
 - Editing of entered SQLite database
+- Delete an existing entry from SQLite database

 Install dependencies from pip: